tram-tr/duckytype/README.md

-# Meattype
+# Duckytype

 A simple typing test program implemented in C

-Meattype allows you to practice typing by displaying random paragraphs (of different types of meat...) and measuring your typing speed.
+Duckytype allows you to practice typing by displaying random paragraphs and measuring your typing speed.